abd-mo/Stack-and-Queue-linked-liste-based-implemntation/README.md

 --------------------------------------------------
 **Analysis:**

-- We want to Sort a stack (A) using a temporary stack (B), with take into consideration the Stack Structure’s will be “linked list based implantation”.
+- We want to Sort a stack (A) using a temporary stack (B), with take into consideration the Stack Structure’s will be “linked list based implemntation”.

 -we will ask the user to enter a 15 integer numbers then after every entering the program will show the state of every stack during the sorting operation